Malamute First Aid Kit

 - Mineral oil/Olive oil - for constipation, lubricating possible blockages

-- Imodium - diahrrea (with vet approval)
+- Imodium - for diahrrea (with vet approval)

-- Benedryl - stings, allergic reactions
+- Benedryl (Diphenhydramine)- stings, allergic reactions

-- Buffered Aspirin (NEVER Tylenol, acetominophen or Motrin!) and do not use longer than 1 week
+- Buffered Aspirin (NEVER Tylenol, acetominophen or Motrin!) and do not use longer than 1 week or can cause stomach bleeding

 - Crazy Glue - for mending feet and other cuts - works better than stitching sometimes

-- Otomax - ear infections
+- Otomax (RX) - ear infections

 - Bright Flashlight (to look in ears, down throats, etc.)

 - Panacur - Fenbendazole is a medication used to treat infestations with many parasites including roundworms, hookworms, whipworms, and tapeworms.
 It may also be used in the treatment of flukes and Giardia.
 Side effects are rarely seen.
-In addition to treatment, elimination of parasites must also include proper sanitation and prevention measures to ensure the pet does not become reinfected.
+In addition to treatment, elimination of parasites must also include proper sanitation and prevention measures to ensure the Malamute does not become reinfected.

 - Droncit for tapeworm - they get tapeworms from fleas and fleas from squirrels and bunnies they've caught